ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/anemia_impairment/index.rst

 Causal Attribution
 ++++++++++++++++++

 While the anemia envelope represents the total prevalence of anemia, the causal attribution process allows for estimation of what conditions *cause* that anemia.
-With some exceptions (see below_), two inputs were required for each cause included in the causal attribution process, 1) the cause prevalence (generated from other GBD processes), and 2) the cause-specific hemoglobin shift.
+With some exceptions (see below), two inputs were required for each cause included in the causal attribution process, 1) the cause prevalence (generated from other GBD processes), and 2) the cause-specific hemoglobin shift.
 Cause-specific hemoglobin shifts were derived from published studies that compared hemoglobin concentrations among diseased and non-diseased populations; these shifts were meta-analyzed for use in GBD 2019.

-.. _below:

 Notably, there were several causes that were not assigned specific hemoglobin shifts, including dietary iron deficiency; other infectious diseases; other neglected tropical diseases; other endocrine, nutrition, blood, and immune disorders; and other hemoglobinopathies and hemolytic anemias.
 Instead, the residual anemia envelope (with an enforced minimum 10%) were assigned to these causes in a manner analogous to fixed proportion redistribution.